lindyw/ng-report-lib/projects/ng-oct-report/README.md

 - allCategories(this.categories);

 Publish package (NEW):
-- RUN `ng-publish-to-git` after you committed your library to gitlab
+- RUN `ng-publish-to-git` after you committed & pushed your library to gitlab

 How to install and use it on your project? add this to your package.json `"oct-report-lib": "git+ssh://git@gitlab.com/octiga/oct-report-lib.git#[tag version]"`